Committed to a more sustainable and inclusive world

 Our purpose — to champion people to be well and thrive every single day — drives everything we do, including our impact on the world.

 That’s why Clorox’s IGNITE strategy — the long-term strategic plan that guides our business — integrates financial and ESG goals.
 We believe ESG drives growth and that our impact leads to long-term value creation.
-As we mobilize all of our people and all of our brands on this critical work, our efforts are organized around the pillars of Healthy Lives, Clean World and Thriving Communities because we believe these are the areas where we can make the biggest difference for our stakeholders.
+We organize our efforts on this critical work around the pillars of Healthy Lives, Clean World and Thriving Communities because we believe these are the areas where we can make the biggest difference for our stakeholders.

 Healthy Lives: Improving people’s health and well-being

-As a health and wellness company at heart, supporting people’s well-being is core to our purpose.
+As a purpose-led company, supporting people’s well-being is core to our purpose.
 It starts with our own teammates.
-In fiscal year 2022, we continued to advance a culture of safety, achieving a recordable incident rate of 0.56, which was significantly lower than our goal of less than 1.0 and the 3.3 industry average.
+In fiscal year 2023, we continued to advance a culture of safety, achieving a recordable incident rate of 0.55, which was significantly lower than our goal of less than 1.0 and the 3.3 industry average.
 And we continue to invest in our people, helping them thrive through benefits and resources that support their physical, mental and financial well-being as well as their professional growth.

 With our products in nine of 10 U.S. homes, one of the most significant ways we can impact the well-being of our consumers and communities is through our global portfolio – whether it’s disinfectants; vitamins, minerals and supplements; water filtration; natural personal care; or other essential household products.
-In addition, we’ve made sustainability a strategic part of our brand purpose.
-That’s why each business now has a sustainability plan outlining its aspirations and actions to help us achieve our IGNITE strategy ESG goals.
+In addition, we’ve made sustainability a strategic part of our brand purpose and are embedding accountability for achieving our IGNITE ESG goals into our business units.

 Clean World: Taking climate action and reducing plastic & other waste